Margaret and Me: A Marriage of Messy Minds

 “Oh, God!
 Listen to me, will you?
 Just for one stupid second try to understand what I’m feeling!
 I’m… I’m… I don’t know, balled up inside!
 I can’t say what I mean!
 I’m scared of myself!”
 At this point, I’m sobbing, and I can’t catch my breath.
 I’m dizzy, hyperventilating – good thing I’m in a fetal position on the bedroom floor of Margaret’s and my new duplex apartment in Los Angeles.
 Don’t want to start off our relationship falling down and breaking furniture.
 It’s 1984, we’ve just moved in together, and this is Margaret’s first time with one of my fits.

 After a short disagreement with her about nothing, I’m having an extreme panic attack (though I didn’t know that then).
 In my late twenties and early thirties, I let my unacknowledged, untreated mental mess take me over, head to toe, and raise an obscenely monstrous ruckus.
 That way people who cared about me could appreciate how miserable I was, and do what I wanted, whatever it was, which would make things better, which it never did.
 In my fits with my two previous wives and multiple previous girlfriends, I rode this hot drama hard, spurring the confusion and self-hatred on until it spewed out at my companion in blaring, tear-filled, chock-full-o-blame chaos.
-Later, I came to see that all this crap was a futile stab at dodging a 10-ton depression I could feel creeping up behind me on little elephant feet.
+Later, I came to see that all this crap was a futile stab at dodging a 10-ton emotional beast I could feel creeping up behind me on little elephant feet.
 It would wait.
 Until, drama done, I was safe, spent, and cozy, then stomp me flat.
 Hence the many failed relationships.

 The pattern of all this had a rhythm.
 My girlfriend/wife would stay in the mess of the moment with me – argue, reason with me, and sympathize.
 We’d make up.
 I’d get flattened, go dark for a week or two.
 When I pulled out of that, we’d be OK for three or four months, and then that elephant began to creep up behind me again and we’re off into another fit.
 Always, sooner or later, I was on my own again.